-Complain all you want about the traffic, the rising cost of living, the rash of condos, the ACL Fest lineup, Joe Rogan, and how this once-sleepy college town has gone to hell in a Yeti cooler.
+Complain all you want about the traffic, the cost of living, the condo jungle, the ACL Fest lineup, Joe Rogan, and how this once-sleepy college town has gone to hell in a Yeti cooler.
 But the luckiest residents of Austin are the ones who just moved here.

 Huh?
 “You must also love those assholes who try to squeeze into a full elevator.”